kiznit/rainbow-os/boot/efi/README.md

 You cannot call SetVirtualAddressMap() before you call ExitBootServices().
 If you try, you will get the EFI_UNSUPPORTED error.

-SetVirtualAddressMap() is now supposed to call into boot services, but of course it does.
+SetVirtualAddressMap() is not supposed to call into boot services, but of course it does.
 So you have to make sure you keep the boot services memory around while calling SetVirtualAddressMap().